carpentries-incubator/twitter-with-twarc/_episodes/09-data-management.md

-And so, to respect Twitter's Terms of Service as well as what is widely considered to be a human right, the best practice is to dispose of your full-data tweets and leave only the tweetID's.
+And so, to respect Twitter's Terms of Service as well as what is widely considered to be a human right, the best practice is to dispose of your full-data tweets and leave only the tweetID's and the end results of your analyses.

 We explored the opposite of this idea earlier in (Ethics and Twitter)[05-ethics] when we hydrated tweets that had